ibm-cloud-docs/assistant-data/install-142.md

       - Access the Helm chart from the file server at https://github.com/IBM/cloud-pak/tree/master/repo/cpd/modules/ibm-watson-assistant/x86_64/1.4.2/.
       - Unzip the helm chart so you can access the scripts that are provided in the service installation package.
-      - On the master node, change to the **/path/to/ibm-watson-assistant-prod/ibm_cloud_pak/pak_extensions/pre-install** subdirectory of the archive file that you extracted the product files from earlier.
+      - On the coordinator node, change to the **/path/to/ibm-watson-assistant-prod/ibm_cloud_pak/pak_extensions/pre-install** subdirectory of the archive file that you extracted the product files from earlier.
       - Run the **storage.sh** script and specify a single parameter.

         ```bash